 NOTE: If you order a replacement sensor, your old sensor will be deactivated, so this isn’t a way to get a few inexpensive Tempdrops.

-The great thing is that you can still get a $10 discount using this link!
-It’s still $149, but there will be new tiers introduced for $189 and $249 that will include the Tempdrop Care, returns, extended warranties, and maybe even some extra accessories.
+Discount Details & HSA/FSA: The great thing is that you can still get a $10 discount using this link if you’re purchasing the $189 or $249 price options!
 You can also use an HSA or FSA attached to your insurance to pay for the device.
 You can either use the debit card attached to your account or you can buy it yourself and file for reimbursement – it’s a thermometer, if you’re trying to find out what to request reimbursement for.

 The Tempdrop is worth the money it costs!
 A few parts of the Tempdrop can be improved, but the CEO and team are actively improving the device as they receive feedback.
 Since it’s still a relatively new device (9 months old as of writing this article), some small snags and improvements are expected and reasonable, especially since they are working so hard to make sure their customers love the product.